meltano/meltano/docs/src/docs/getting-started.md

 ![Dashboard with the saved Report](/images/getting-started-guide/gsg-17.png)

-### Next steps
+### Next Steps

-And with that, you have now setup a complete end-to-end data solution with Meltano! 🎉
+Now you have now setup a complete end-to-end data analysis solution with Meltano! 🎉

 To learn about more Meltano recipes and functionality with our [tutorials](/tutorials/).